What’s Wrong with Annual Reviews – and 6 Tips to Improve Them

 Instead, she suggests “upon completion of a project or initiative have the team members or managers who have been closest to an employee’s work complete 360-degree or multi-rater feedback that identifies the top two or three skills being demonstrated and then one area where they need development.”

 You don’t have to take extra time for this, either.
 Managers can weave the skills conversation into check-ins to recognize strength and development areas in real time.
-Then they can identify training and exposure employees might try to grow.
+Then they can identify training and exposure that employees might try to grow.

 While employees need – and want – to know how they measure up, they should also understand how leaders make decisions about promotions, assignments and pay.

-Then front-line managers and employees can also work together on how to capitalize on their strengths or pursue resources for areas they want/need to improve.
+Then managers and employees can also work together on how to capitalize on their strengths or pursue resources for areas they want/need to improve.

 No matter how often you do performance reviews, what happens afterward is critical to success.
 Employees usually need some support to use the feedback and reach the next milestone.